 2. Researching Sources

 You may use a variety of sources for your research (books, interviews, magazine articles, the Internet, newspapers, etc.) but remember to keep track of where you find your information, and ensure that the work you are including is yours.
-Asking your parents, teachers and other adults to help with your project can be very helpful, but be sure that you fully understand the information they provide, and always include it in your own words.
+While researching, you must have a stable internet connection; hence you can look for an ISP that can provide you with fast speeds similar to Xfinity internet.
+That way, you won’t be frustrated about the heavier pages taking longer to load.
+Aside from that, increased internet speed and bandwidth capabilities mean faster access to any cloud-based applications and data.
+You can also ask your parents, teachers, and other adults to help with your project, but be sure that you fully understand the information they provide and always include it in your own words.

 Our primary and secondary sources sections will provide you with information to get you started, and be sure to check with your teacher or librarian to help decide which are most relevant.